Zenika/backstage-demo-marketplace-dataset-vendor/docs/index.md

 # example docs

-This is a test basic example of documentation.
+This is the home page of the vendor solution documentation.